brianpos/fhir-distillery/Readme.md

 The current project is a library that does the work, and a unit test that processes some local folders, or searching a live server.
 In the future will probably adapt it to work on NDJSON files and live servers.

+## Licensing
+HL7®, FHIR® and the FHIR Mark® are trademarks owned by Health Level Seven International, registered with the United States Patent and Trademark Office.